For the Web Edition:

 - Papers must not have been previously published elsewhere.
 While simultaneous submission is discouraged, if an author's paper is accepted elsewhere, the author must notify IAR to remove it from consideration.

-- Papers should be between 15 and 20 pages, double-spaced at 12 point font, and properly documented according to Chicago Manual of Style guidelines (with complete citation in endnotes - see website for examples).
+- Papers should be 4,000-6,000 words, double-spaced at 12 point font, and properly documented according to Chicago Manual of Style guidelines (with complete citation in endnotes - see website for examples).

 - Preference is given to papers concerning timely global or regional issues with policy recommendations.